 If you have any additional questions about restoring your playground after the flood, please feel free to call us at (713) 939-9888.

 The first day of spring is just a few weeks away … although you might say that the season arrived early here in southeast Texas, given the warm temperatures we’ve been seeing!
-Spring is the perfect time to spruce up the greenery around your playground and enhance the natural surroundings for kids and parents alike.
+Spring is the perfect time to spruce up the greenery around your kids outdoor playground and enhance the natural surroundings for kids and parents alike.

 Spending time in a greener environment isn’t just a feast for the eyes; it benefits kids as well as grownups on many different levels.
 Studies have shown that spending time in nature builds kids’ confidence, improves creativity and imagination, teaches responsibility, and stimulates their brains by engaging all their senses.
 For parents, being around trees and other greenery has a calming effect, offering a welcome break from fast-paced, technology-packed routines.